 - Technical Proficiency: Product Owners should have the technical knowledge to control the Product's total cost of ownership.
 Product Owners being more business-aligned, they also need to be IT aligned to ensure quality deliverables to the end-users while controlling the total cost of ownership.

 You might be interested in reading: Top Product Owner Interview Questions and Answers in 2022

-This role focuses on optimizing the value of the Product to attain the business goals and user needs while maximizing the returns on the investments.
+This role focuses on optimizing the Product's value to attain the business goals and user needs while maximizing the investment returns.

 The roles and responsibilities of a Product Manager differ from that of a Product Owner.

 Product Owner vs Product Manager: What's the difference?Product Manager vs. Product Owner is a search term with a sharp interest in the past decade.
 We often get questions like 'Are Product Managers and Product Owners the same?' and 'What's the difference between Product Manager and vs. Product Owner?'
 Here's a table outlining the differences between Product Manager vs. Product Owner-